-- 1 Clean handlebars, including handles and all gears or twist grip shifter, with a cloth and soapy water. - 2 Rinse off component with water from a watering can.
+- 1 Clean handlebars, including handles and all gears or twist grips, with a cloth and soapy water. - 2 Rinse off component with water from a watering can.

-7.3.7 Cleaning the handles
+7.3.7 Clean handles

-- 1 Clean handles with sponge, water and soapy water. - 2 Rinse off component with water from a watering can. - 3 Care for rubber handles after cleaning (see Section 7.4.8.1).

-7.3.7.1 Cleaning leather handles
+- 1 Clean handles with sponge, water and soapy water. - 2 Rinse off component with water from a watering can. - 3 Care for rubber handles after cleaning (see Section 7.4.8). - 7.3.7.1 Cleaning leather handles